robi56/FaceEMR/README.md

 **2. Interacting with the Tensorflow Native Api**

-The 'org.tensorflow.contrib.android.TensorFlowInferenceInterface' handles all necessary operation to interact with native api.
+The *org.tensorflow.contrib.android.TensorFlowInferenceInterface* handles all necessary operation to interact with native api.
 See more details in https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/android

 **3. Finalizing the work**